ItzMatt019/ItzMatt019/README.md

 <ul>
   <li><a href="https://hosturly.com">Infraly, LLC DBA Hosturly</a> - Hosturly provides cost-effective, high-performance, and reliable hosting, including VPS, Web, Dedicated, and Colocation.</li>
   <li><a href="https://vipercord.com">Vipercord</a> - A holdings company</li>
-  <li><a href="https://www.tropicamc.com/"> Tropica MC</a> TropicaMC is a survival server with a lot of custom textures and features that is better than other servers!</li>
 </ul>

 <h2>Former Projects</h2>